 Holi frenzy has begun, and it has arrived with all its fervour and excitement!
 Moreover, every place has its unique way of celebrating Holi in India!
 From revelling into the traditional ceremonies to enjoying the latest fun events with bhang and a range of Bollywood numbers, Holi in India is an absolute pleasure.

-Here are the top ten places to observe Holi in India.
+Here are the top ten places to observe Holi in India in 2022.